 Clay And Concrete Tiles

 Tile roofing, along with naturally-cut slate tiles are some of the most durable materials that you can find in the market.
-If you’re living in warmer areas of the country, you’ll find that clay and concrete tiles are usually used in homes that are situated near the coast.
 Since this type of roofing can be made from a plethora of different materials, there are a wide variety of shapes, styles, colors, and designs that you can choose from.
 This material has a lifespan of 100 years making it one of the most long-lasting roofing materials in the industry.

 Compared to other shingles that will weigh around 350 – 500 pounds for a roof with an average area of 1600 square feet.
 However, clay and concrete tiles are infamous for weighing over a ton if you’re going to place it on the same roof.
 Additionally, this material is one of the most expensive since it offers a variety of different benefits that makes it famous.

 Additionally, this type of material can break if you’re going to walk on it.
-The best way of making sure that your roof can withstand shifts in weight or even impacts is to consult your roofing contractor in getting impact-resistant shingles instead.
+Getting impact-resistant shingles is the best way of making sure that your roof can withstand shifts in weight or even impacts.

 Natural and Composite Slate Tiles